ToniWilliams1/toniwilliams1/README.md

 - 💬 I'm currently working on Crypto Connect, a Cryptocurrency Social Media Web App.
 - ⚡ Fun fact: I've lived in New York City my whole life!  🍎

+With my degree in criminal justice and experience as a paralegal, I was always looking for solutions to help lawyers bring their cases to trial more effectively.
+I saw lawyers and paralegals struggle with meeting deadlines because the software we had could was not up to date to support the rise of crime in our city.
+I felt called to pick up Software Engineering with the goal of helping lawyers and paralegals learn more efficiently and fell in love with using tech to solve problems.

 ## My Skillset: 🛠

 <div align="center">